engula/engula/docs/design.md

 The storage of Engula consists of a stream engine and an object engine.
 The stream engine and the object engine are multi-tenant, highly scalable, and highly available storage systems.
 Both of them can serve a lot of tenants in one deployment.
 A stream engine tenant manages multiple streams, and an object engine tenant manages multiple buckets.
 Each database uses one dedicated tenant in the stream engine to store logs and one dedicated tenant in the object engine to store objects.

-### StreamEngine
+### Stream Engine

-A StreamEngine deployment manages a lot of tenants, each of which consists of multiple streams.
+A Stream Engine deployment manages a lot of tenants, each of which consists of multiple streams.
 A stream stores a sequence of events proposed by users.

 ![Stream Engine Architecture](images/stream-engine-architecture.drawio.svg)

-A StreamEngine deployment consists of a master, an orchestrator, and a set of segment stores.
+A Stream Engine deployment consists of a master, an orchestrator, and a set of segment stores.

 The events of a stream are divided into multiple segments, according to a certain strategy, since its capacity might exceed the hardware limitation.
 For fault tolerance and durability, each segment is replicated and persisted in multiple segment stores.
 The master records the segment placements of streams, and it assigns the segment's replica to the segment store and balances load among them.